 Following the scan, the information obtained is processed by computer and reported by the radiologist.

 No specific preparation is necessary for this test.
 The test should not be performed within a period of 72 hours following a nuclear bone scan or within one week following a barium study (barium meal, small bowel barium follow-through or barium enema).
-Please bring any previous x-rays to the examination as these may help in the interpretation of results.

 The cost of the scan may be claimed from Medicare under certain circumstances.
-Unfortunately, these criteria are very strict and some patients are not eligible to claim a Medicare rebate and are therefore required to pay a fee at the time of consultation – this will be discussed at the time of booking.
+Unfortunately, these criteria are very strict, and some patients are not eligible to claim a Medicare rebate and are therefore required to pay a fee at the time of consultation – this will be discussed at the time of booking.